-Your body will take what it needs, eliminate what it doesn’t, and the end result?
+Your body will take what it needs, eliminate what it doesn’t, and the result?
 Green poop.

-Never take additional iron while pregnant without consulting your doctor, and if you’re concerned about greenish stools while taking the supplements just mention it to them.
-As an OB/GYN nothing will shock them — they’ve seen and heard it all.
+Never take additional iron while pregnant without consulting your doctor, and if you’re concerned about greenish stools while taking the supplements, mention it to them.
+Nothing will shock your OB/GYN — they’ve seen and heard it all.

-While incredibly helpful at killing harmful bacteria and healing infections, antibiotics are also exceptionally good at killing healthy gut bacteria, too.
-This means that while you’re taking a course of antibiotics your digestive health might take a temporary dive, and all the changes can result in green poop.
+While incredibly helpful at killing harmful bacteria and healing infections, antibiotics are also exceptionally good at killing healthy gut bacteria.
+This means that while you’re taking a course of antibiotics, your digestive health might take a temporary dive, and all the changes can result in green poop.

-If you’re experiencing green stool thanks to antibiotics, take a probiotic a few hours after your daily dose or after you finish your treatment.
+If you’re experiencing green stool because of antibiotics, take a probiotic a few hours after your daily dose or after you finish your treatment.
 It can help get your innards back in proper working order.

 5. Short Transit Time

 Short transit time is commonly associated with diarrhea, but this is not always the case.
-It may just be looser-than-you’re-used-to stools — primarily because with a shorter transit time, there is more water content remaining in your poop since it wasn’t in your colon long enough to be absorbed.
+You may just have looser-than-you’re-used-to stools — primarily because with a shorter transit time, there is more water content remaining in your poop since it wasn’t in your colon long enough to be absorbed.

-When this happens, your poop may appear green simply because the bile didn’t have enough time to chemically react with the other things in the intestines and turn brown.
+Your poop may appear green when this happens because the bile didn’t have enough time to chemically react with the other things in the intestines and turn brown.

 It’s Usually Normal

-However, dehydration can not only have serious health implications, but also less-serious but bothersome side effects.
+However, dehydration during pregnancy can have serious health implications and less-serious but bothersome side effects.

 Should I Be Concerned About My Weird Poop?

 While strange-looking poop can be shocking during your pregnancy, there are very few reasons it should concern you.
-It’s true that certain types of stool can be a symptom of a more serious underlying issue, but those conditions will almost always have other accompanying symptoms like severe abdominal pain or blood in the stool.
+Certain types of stool can be a symptom of a more serious underlying issue, but those conditions will almost always have other accompanying symptoms like severe abdominal pain or blood in the stool.